mattboggess/tokn/model/te-pytorch-models/README.md

 # TOKN Pytorch Term Extraction Models

-The code in this folder is adapted slightly from the following openly available pytorch template:
+The code in this folder is adapted from an open source [pytorch deep learning template]().
+Refer to the documentation provided at the link for more information on the structure of this repo.

-## Installation
+## Installation & Environment

+### Local

 Install the required Python libraries: